jyesthaka/osint-ctf-writeup/hackthebox/The Puppet Master/README.md

 **Category:** OSINT
 **Difficulty:** Very Easy
 **Description:**
-This challenge involves analyzing an image of a military vehicle and gathering detailed information about it, including its type, manufacturer, service history, origin, and capacity.
+An anonymous source has shared a photograph of an unidentified military armored vehicle during field operations.
+Your mission is to conduct a comprehensive OSINT analysis to identify this vehicle and its specifications.
 ## Solution

 The objective is to find informations about the vehicle.